AdityaRaimec22/ANN-on-fraud-supply-chain-main/README.md

 - Plotly

 ## Introduction
-In recent years, the use of neural networks in supply chain analytics has gained considerable traction as organisations look for ways to improve their operations and make more informed decisions.
-One area where neural networks can have a significant impact is in the detection of fraud before shipments are processed.
-Fraudulent activities can cause significant financial losses, and early detection is essential for minimising any damage.
-We present our study on the use of neural networks for detecting fraud in the supply chain.
-Two models were developed as part of this study: one using the MLPClassifier algorithm from the scikit-learn library, and another using a custom neural network built using the Keras library in Python.
-These models were developed using open-source libraries, including NumPy for numerical computation, Pandas for data manipulation, Seaborn for statistical data visualisation, matplotlib for plotting, and the machine learning frameworks SciKit Learn, Keras, and Tensorflow (backend).
-The scikit-learn library is a widely used machine learning library in Python, and the MLPClassifier algorithm from this library is a type of multi-layer perceptron classifier that has been shown to perform well on various classification tasks.
-The custom neural network, on the other hand, was designed to provide a deeper level of control over the architecture and training process, allowing for a more customised solution.
-The objective of our study is to identify potential fraudulent activities in the supply chain before shipments are processed, thus reducing the risk of financial loss for the organisation.
+- **Introduction to Neural Networks in Supply Chain Analytics**
+  - Neural networks have gained traction for enhancing operations and decision-making in organizations.
+  - Detection of fraud in supply chains is a critical application due to potential financial losses.

+- **Study Overview**
+  - Two models developed:
+    1. MLPClassifier from scikit-learn.
+    2. Custom neural network using Keras.
+  - Open-source libraries used:
+    - NumPy for numerical computation.
+    - Pandas for data manipulation.
+    - Seaborn for statistical data visualization.
+    - Matplotlib for plotting.
+    - Machine learning frameworks: SciKit Learn, Keras, Tensorflow (backend).

+- **MLPClassifier from scikit-learn**
+  - Widely used machine learning library in Python.
+  - MLPClassifier: Multi-layer perceptron classifier.
+  - Known for good performance on various classification tasks.

+- **Custom Neural Network (Keras)**
+  - Designed for greater control over architecture and training process.
+  - Allows for a more customized solution tailored to specific needs.

+- **Objective**
+  - Detect potential fraudulent activities in supply chain processes before shipments are processed.
+  - Aim to minimize financial risks associated with fraud through early detection.